mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step1.md

 `kubectl config view`{{execute}}

-To see the clusters only, let run this command:
+Let's run the command below to  only list the clusters

 `kubectl config get-clusters`{{execute}}